romainberger/shop/README.md

 By [Romain Berger](http://romainberger.com).
 Ping me at [@romain__berger](http://twitter.com/romain__berger) if you're having issues or create an issue.

-If you become billionaire with a shop made with the help of Shop you must buy me a beer.
+If you become billionaire with a shop made with the help of Shop you can be cool and buy me a beer.